Mutual Evaluation of Argentina: 11th Follow-Up Report

 As a result of this progress, the FATF Plenary decided that Argentina had taken sufficient steps in addressing technical compliance with the core and key Recommendations to be removed from the follow-up process.

-Since Improving Global AML/CFT Compliance: on-going process - 24 June 2011, Argentina was also submitted to the FATF International Co-operation Review Group process, and identified as a country with strategic AML/CFT deficiencies.
+Since June 2011, Argentina was also submitted to the FATF International Co-operation Review Group process, and identified as a country with strategic AML/CFT deficiencies.
 The FATF has determined that since 2011, Argentina has substantially addressed, on a technical level, the action plan agreed to with the FATF.
 The procedures for exit from the ICRG process, require the FATF to conduct an on-site visit to confirm that the process of implementing the required reforms and actions is underway to address deficiencies previously identified by the FATF.
 A successful outcome of that visit would result in Argentina no longer being identified as a country with strategic AML/CFT weaknesses.

 More on: